 A joint effort

-The Patient-Centered Framework for TB programming: Development of Optimized National Strategic Plans was jointly developed by the Bill & Melinda Gates Foundation (the foundation), The Royal Tropical Institute Netherlands (KIT), the World Health Organization (WHO), Linksbridge SPC, TB MAC and refined by KNCV Tuberculosis Foundation (KNCV) to provide countries with the necessary tools and approaches to optimize their National Strategic Plans (NSP) in line with the End TB Strategy, SDGs and country commitments.
+The People-Centered Framework for TB programming: Development of Optimized National Strategic Plans was jointly developed by the Bill & Melinda Gates Foundation (the foundation), The Royal Tropical Institute Netherlands (KIT), the World Health Organization (WHO), Linksbridge SPC, TB MAC and refined by KNCV Tuberculosis Foundation (KNCV) to provide countries with the necessary tools and approaches to optimize their National Strategic Plans (NSP) in line with the End TB Strategy, SDGs and country commitments.
 The technical assistance for the NSP development process will be supported by the foundation, and planned and executed by KNCV as the lead technical partner in close collaboration with WHO (global, regional and country level), the Global Fund (TB team, modelling, health finance and economics experts, etc.), Linksbridge, and TB MAC; all of which will fulfil critical roles in supporting and vetting this approach.

 Optimization & resource allocation

 The approach generates and utilizes local evidence in a participatory manner and applies tried and tested targeted impact and cost-effectiveness modelling to help stakeholders to select an optimized set of proven people-centered interventions and targets in terms of both future health and economic outcomes, based on their available and projected resources.
 At this stage, a country may want to consider several resource scenarios; e.g. existing funding levels, increased funding, or an aspirational / fully financed budget.
 Under each scenario, the package of interventions that most effectively and efficiently targets root causes and priority problems will need to be determined.
 The budget with existing funding levels can be used for immediate action, while the other budget tiers can be used as the basis for future funding requests.